oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 In this lab, you prepare your environment in Oracle Cloud Infrastructure for the workshop.

-*Please read the following instructions carefully!:*
+*Please read the following instructions carefully!*

 - For the **Run on Your Tenancy** option: If you are the tenancy administrator, complete all tasks except for 2, 3, and 5.
 If you are not a tenancy administrator, enlist the help of one in your organization to complete all tasks, except for task 5.